apache/airflow/docs/apache-airflow/howto/timetable.rst

     :end-before: [END howto_timetable_next_dagrun_info]

-This method accepts two arguments. ``last_automated_dagrun`` is a ``pendulum.DateTime`` object indicating the logical date of this DAG's previous non-manually-triggered run, or ``None`` if this is the first time ever the DAG is being scheduled. ``restriction`` encapsulates how the DAG and its tasks specify the schedule, and contains three attributes:
+This method accepts two arguments. ``last_automated_dagrun`` is a :class:`~airflow.timetables.base.DataInterval` instance indicating the data interval of this DAG's previous non-manually-triggered run, or ``None`` if this is the first time ever the DAG is being scheduled. ``restriction`` encapsulates how the DAG and its tasks specify the schedule, and contains three attributes:

 * ``earliest``: The earliest time the DAG may be scheduled.
 This is a ``pendulum.DateTime`` calculated from all the ``start_date`` arguments from